 - Portfolio Assessment – Students compile a body of evidence to demonstrate their learning and/or mastery of a particular subject.
 UMPI charges $50 per credit hour for assessment and processing costs.

-Turning your prior learning into college credits ensures that you can start your college career with us focused on the classes you’re ready to tackle, and complete your degree as quickly and affordably as possible.
+Turning your Credit for Prior Learning into college credits ensures that you can start your college career with us focused on the classes you’re ready to tackle and complete your degree as quickly and affordably as possible.
 Please peruse our PLA webspace for more details about how this process works.
 And if you have questions, please contact our Registrar’s Office at 207-768-9581 or email firstname.lastname@example.org.